 (10) Informed v.
 Uninformed Buyers in Hedonics

-Do those buying from a distance make improper decisions with respect to the how amenities are priced.
-Estimate the hedonic price function using only local purchasers and then see if the out-of-town buyers make different tradeoffs.
-Ideally, we would carry out this exercise with data on crime.
+Do those buying from a distance make improper decisions with respect to how amenities are priced?
+We can estimate the hedonic price function using only local purchasers and then see if the out-of-town buyers make different tradeoffs.
+Ideally, we would carry out this exercise in a combination with data on crime.
 Crime is highly localized.
-It would be particularly interesting if information about crime becomes available to local residents – we could then look before and after the information release, and compare residential location decisions of local and long-distance buyers.
+It would be particularly interesting to see if information about crime becomes available to local residents – we could then look before and after the information release, and compare residential location decisions of local and long-distance buyers.

 Localized online knowledge